dapr/blog/daprblog/content/posts/2021/autonavi/index.md

 AutoNavi is a leading provider of digital map and navigation services in China with over 100 million daily active users.
 AutoNavi started it's Serverless/FaaS (Function as a service) project on April 2020 and after just one year, our solution already exceeds 100,000 queries per second (QPS).
 In this blog I will share how we at Autonavi use Dapr to implement our serverless solution.

 Below are a few of the business use cases that our solution addresses:
-- **Weather in a long route -** When the route distance exceed a threshold, for example 100kms, weather information is provided along the route.
+- **Weather in a long route -** When the route distance exceeds a threshold, for example 100kms, weather information is provided along the route.
 - **Search along route -** Search for vehicle services such as gas station, electric vehicle charge-station etc. along the route.
 - **Route tips -** Show driver relevant information such as width limiting pier, notice on multiple large vehicle ahead etc.
 - **Scenic spots information -** Show ticket prices, opening hours, telephone and brief introduction of a scenic spots and points of interest.